PrefectHQ/prefect/docs/core/concepts/secrets.md

 ### Hashicorp Vault

-The ability to integrate with an existing [Hashicorp Vault](https://www.vaultproject.io/) Client to retrieve secrets is possible via the `VaultSecret` class.
+The ability to integrate with an existing [Hashicorp Vault](https://www.vaultproject.io/) client to retrieve secrets is possible via the `VaultSecret` class.

 The `VaultSecret` class works similarly to the base `Secrets` class, with the addition of Vault connection credentials, supplied via a Prefect secret named `VAULT_CREDENTIALS`.
 With the supplied credentials a secret can be retrieved from the Vault instance using the `"<mount_point>/<path>"` of the remote secret.